What is COPRA?

 What was that about collections?

 The COPRA Rounds were initially published by Bergen Street Press, each collecting 6 issues of the original series.
-Image Comics announced on February 22nd, 2019 that they would be releasing those first five COPRA Rounds starting May 2019, with Round Six coming down the pipeline, release date TBD.
+Image Comics announced on February 22nd, 2019 that they would be releasing those first five COPRA Rounds starting May 2019.
+Released subsequently, Round Six collects ten issues and Round Seven collects the latest arc, the Copra Versus limited series, and much more.

 If your store exclusively orders through Diamond, the books are listed in the Previews catalogue.
+They’re available through Lunar as well.
 Here are a couple of order forms you can print up, fill out, and take to your store to make it easier on the both of you.

 Typically, I offer subscriptions, which guarantees readers the latest story arc (plus perks; scroll a little further down for examples).
 This remains the surest way to have a copy before it sells out.
 As for comic shops, the following is a, ever-growing master list of all the stores that carry the self-published COPRA single issues.